karlo-babic/paradigms/2-Declarative-Programming-Techniques.md

     - Queues have FIFO (First-In-First-Out) behavior.

 #### A naive queue
-- If a list L represents the queue content, then inserting X gives the new queue X|L and deleting X is done by calling {ButLast L X L1} (which binds X to the deleted element and returns the new queue in L1):
+- If a list L represents the queue content, then inserting X gives the new queue X|L. Deleting Y is done by calling {ButLast L Y L1} (which binds Y to the deleted element and returns the new queue in L1):
 ```
+declare L X L1

 proc {ButLast L ?X ?L1}
     case L
     of [Y] then X=Y L1=nil